Instant Pot Sloppy Joes are so easy and so much better than the stuff you buy in a can! Make it in your IP or stovetop!

 - If sauce becomes too dry, or to heat up leftovers, add a bit of water to thin the sauce down.

-- Reheat sauce by adding a bit of water and warming in microwave until hot.
+- Reheat sauce by adding a bit of water and warming in microwave or in small pan on stovetop until hot.

 - Leftovers can be stored in refrigerator for 3 days.